Hormones and Leadership

 It’s the same with men.
 There is a spike in testosterone in a man’s body every month, which makes them feel more aggressive and “macho.”
 But, that’s only half the story.
 There is also a polar spike in estrogen, the “female hormone,” at a different time of the month because, just like women have testosterone, men have estrogen, as well.
 This hormone is more likely to make men more empathetic, compassionate and nurturing.
 (All very important characteristics of the new leader… within reason.)

 To put this in context, of leadership…

 During the spike in testosterone or leadership hormones, both men and women become more aggressive.
 In men, our society may see this as violence or rage.
-However, it may also be seen as a man being assertive and determined.
-However, because of the dysfunction of our society, we are more likely to see this behaviour in a woman as being a “ball busting bitch.”
+However, it may also be seen as a man is assertive and determined.
+However, because of the dysfunction of our society, we are more likely to see this behavior in a woman as being a “ball-busting bitch.”

-Bear with me because I’m going to show you how as we age, hormones change and how that effects us.
+Bear with me because I’m going to show you how as we age, hormones change and how that affects us.